-Worst lights I can think of are halogen flood lights, you can only obtain black and white images from them because the yellow tint they give.
-Even if you try to even out the white balance they still look weird.
+The worst lights I can think of are halogen flood lights, with which you can only obtain black and white images from them because the yellow tint they give.
+Even if you try to even out the white balance, they still look weird.
 You'd be better off with two lamps with cold eco lights.

 Your best friend is the sun.